MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Microsoft security guidance for political campaigns, nonprofits, and other agile organizations</h3>
-                                                    <p>If your organization is agile, you have a small IT team, and your threat profile is higher than average, see this guidance for prescriptive security recommendations for protecting data, identities, email, and access from mobile devices.</p>
+                                                    <p>If your organization is agile, have a small IT team, and your threat profile is higher than average, see this guidance for prescriptive security recommendations.</p>
                                                 </div>
                                             </div>
                                         </div>